India: Deadly gas leak at chemical plant | DW | 07.05.2020

-Several people have died and hundreds more have been hospitalized after a gas leak at a chemical plant in southeastern India.
+Several people have died and thousands more have fallen sick after a gas leak at a chemical plant in southeastern India.
 Many near the site fainted, others reported burning eyes and difficulty in breathing.

 One of the dead is believed to be a child.
 There were reports of some people fainting near the site.